shwdaniel7/kessoku-beat/README.md

 ## ✨ Features

+### 🆕 New in v1.2.0
+- **Overhauled Results Screen:** Complete visual redesign with glassmorphism UI.
+- **Ranking System:** Calculates accuracy (SS, S, A, B, C) and displays dynamic character stickers based on performance.
+- **Fixed Scoring Logic:** "Max Combo" is now tracked correctly even if the combo breaks at the end.
+Accuracy is calculated based on note hits (weighted) rather than total score.

 ### 🆕 New in v1.1.0
 - **Enhanced Visual Feedback:** New explosive animations for "PERFECT" hits and a shaking effect for "MISS".
 The Combo counter now pulses on every hit.